khoi-pham-git/SWE/README.md

 ## Welcome to FrontEnd repository.

-### _You will find in this repo the following stuff: This repo has some basic projects about Java Desktop.
+### _You will find in this repo the following stuff: This repo has a UC and PowerPoint present regarding to build a commercial floor website for spa.

 ## Have fun with my code and feel free to give me any comments